Drazin Inverses in Categories: Introduction

-For any object $A$ in a category $\mathbb{X}$, the homset $\mathbb{X}(A,A)$ of endomorphisms of type $A$ is a monoid with respect to composition.
-As such, we may consider Drazin inverses in $\mathbb{X}(A,A)$, or in other words, we may talk about Drazin inverses of endomorphisms in an arbitrary category.
-Explicitly, a Drazin inverse for an endomorphism $x: A \to A$ in a category $\mathbb{X}$ is another endomorphism $x^D: A \to A$ such the three axioms \textbf{[D.1]}, \textbf{[D.2]}, and \textbf{[D.3]} hold with respect to composition (Definition \ref{def:Drazin}).
-If an endomorphism has a Drazin inverse, we say that it is Drazin.
-As mentioned above, a Drazin inverse in a category is unique if it exists (Proposition \ref{prop:unique}).
-Therefore, having Drazin inverses is a property of an endomorphism in a category.

-However, at the time Drazin first introduced the concept of Drazin inverses in \cite{drazin1958pseudo}, category theory was still in its infancy.
+At the time Drazin first introduced the concept of Drazin inverses in \cite{drazin1958pseudo}, category theory was still in its infancy.
 Thus, the theory of Drazin inverses was not developed from a categorical perspective nor, conversely, did the notion of a Drazin inverse become widely known in the categorical community.
-To the best of our knowledge, the only discussion of Drazin inverses in category theory appears in a section of a paper by Puystjens and Robinson \cite{robinson1987generalized} from 1987, where they develop a property of Drazin inverses in an additive category.
+To the best of our knowledge, the only discussion of Drazin inverses in category theory appears in a section of a paper by Puystjens and Robinson \cite{robinson1987generalized} from 1987, where they develop the properties of Drazin inverses in additive categories.

 The purpose of this paper is, thus, to develop Drazin inverses from a categorical perspective and to make their theory more readily available to a categorical audience.
 In order to achieve this we have tried to make the exposition as self-contained as possible and, in particular, we have included complete proofs.
-We do, however, acknowledge that many of the proofs below are available in an extensive ring theory and semigroup literature on the subject and we have tried to document this.
+We do, however, acknowledge that many of the proofs below are available in the extensive ring theory and semigroup literature and we have tried to document this.
 Having said that, inevitably, there is new material in our exposition including, of course, new definitions, new examples, new constructions, and new proofs.
 These arise largely because the categorical perspective allows one to consider a broader range of settings which are not directly related to semigroups or rings.
-For example, without the categorical perspective, one might not have known how Drazin inverses relate to idempotent splittings or the idempotent completion (Section \ref{drazin-idempotents}).
-Nor would one have noticed that having a Drazin inverse implies having eventual image duality in the sense of Leinster \cite{leinster2022eventual} (Section \ref{ssec:eventual-image}).
-Even more fundamentally, one might not see the point of considering Drazin inverses for arbitrary maps, not just endomorphisms (Section \ref{drazin-equivalences}).
+For example, without the categorical perspective, one might not have known how Drazin inverses relate to idempotent splittings or the idempotent completion.
+Nor would one have noticed that having a Drazin inverse implies having eventual image duality in the sense of Leinster \cite{leinster2022eventual}.
+Even more fundamentally, one might not see the point of considering Drazin inverses for arbitrary maps, not just endomorphisms.